WhiteOlivierus/ESP8266-cpp-dev-container/Readme.md

 - make is setup
 - RTOS sdk is setup
 - Tool chain is setup
-- All enviroment variables are setup
+- All environment variables are setup
 - Config for the esp8266 is setup

-## Requiremtents
+## Requirements

 - [dev container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 - [vscode](https://code.visualstudio.com/)